Scanning helium microscopy: Image formation process

-The atomic beam is formed through a supersonic expansion which is a standard technique used in helium atom scattering.
+The atomic beam is formed through a supersonic expansion, which is a standard technique used in helium atom scattering.
 The centreline of the gas is selected by a skimmer to form an atom beam with a narrow velocity distribution.
-The gas is then further collimated by a pinhole to form a narrow beam which is typically between 1-10 µm.
-The use of a focusing element (like a zone plate) allows for beam spot sizes below 1 um to be achieved but currently still come with low signal intensity.
+The gas is then further collimated by a pinhole to form a narrow beam, which is typically between 1–10 μm.
+The use of a focusing element (such as a zone plate) allows beam spot sizes below 1 μm to be achieved, but currently still comes with low signal intensity.

 The gas then scatters from the surface and is collected into a detector.
 In order to measure the flux of the neutral helium atoms, they must first be ionised.
-The inertness of helium that makes it a gentle probe now means that it is difficult to ionise and therefore reasonably aggressive electron bombardment is typically used to create the ions.
+The inertness of helium that makes it a gentle probe means that it is difficult to ionise and therefore reasonably aggressive electron bombardment is typically used to create the ions.
 A mass spectrometer setup is then used to select only the helium ions for detection.

 Once the flux from a specific part of the surface is collected, the sample is moved underneath the beam to generate an image.
 By obtaining the value of the scattered flux across a grid of positions, then values can then be converted to an image.